varunbharadwaj21/Natural-Language-Processing-NLP-Projects/Natural Language Programming/README.md

    ```
    pip install pandas numpy nltk
    ```
-3. Open and run the notebooks using Jupyter or VSCode.
+3. Open and run the notebooks using Jupyter, VSCode or Colab.

 ## Note
 - Some files require local text files like `Text.txt` or a dataset CSV.
 Make sure to provide them in the correct path.